fat-forensics/fat-forensics/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug report
-about: Form for reportgin bugs in the repository
+about: Form for reporting bugs in the repository

 ---
 <!-- CLICK "Preview" FOR INSTRUCTIONS IN A MORE READABLE FORMAT -->